MirrorLink: Beginnings

 Nokia, together with Magneti Marelli, publicly demonstrated a first Terminal Mode concept, during a Navteq Connection event, in conjunction with the Frankfurt International Auto Show (IAA) in September 2009.
 A first car integration was shown at Geneva Auto Show in March 2010, using a Nokia N97 prototype implementation of Terminal Mode, integrated into a Valmet concept car.
 A draft 0.9 specification version was released in March 2010.
 In July 2010 the Terminal Mode was presented, integrated to a VW Passat at MobileBeat 2010.
 A first real live demonstration can be seen in from September 2010, shortly before the Terminal Mode specification became public on 6 October 2010.
 Early adopters included Continental, Alpine, and Clarion.

 The collaboration between Nokia and CE4A on Terminal Mode led to the formation of the Car Connectivity Consortium.
 The Car Connectivity Consortium brought together major players in the automotive and mobile device industries including a large number of Tier-I suppliers and even a few network providers.
 On 12 September 2011, Terminal Mode was renamed as MirrorLink and became a commercial trademark owned by the Car Connectivity Consortium.
 As of May 2012, the Car Connectivity Consortium had 56 members, and included almost all major automobile and mobile device manufacturers in the world.

+In September 2021 the Car Connectivity Consortium announced to terminate all MirrorLink operations by September 30, 2023.